Dragon267/ast-builder/README.md

-# ast-builder
+# lexer-building-tool

-This project is about building an AST from text.
+This is a tool, which helps creating lexers.